MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-sharing-app.md

 ## The RMS sharing application for mobile platforms: Installation and management
 To install the RMS sharing application for mobile platforms, you can download the relevant app by using the links on the [Microsoft Rights Management page](http://go.microsoft.com/fwlink/?LinkId=303970).
 No configuration is required to use the Azure Rights Management service with this app.

+> [!NOTE]
+> The RMS sharing application for iOS and Android is now replaced by the Azure Information Protection app.
-**If you have Microsoft Intune**: Because the RMS sharing app includes the Microsoft Intune App Software Development Kit, you have the following options:

--   For devices that are enrolled by Intune, you can  deploy and manage the RMS sharing app for devices that run iOS and Android.
+**If you have Microsoft Intune**: Because the Azure Information Protection app includes the Microsoft Intune App Software Development Kit, when iOS and Android devices are enrolled by Intune, you can deploy and manage the Azure Information Protection app for these devices.
 For more information, see [Configure and deploy mobile application management policies in the Microsoft Intune console](/intune/deploy-use/configure-and-deploy-mobile-application-management-policies-in-the-microsoft-intune-console) from the Intune documentation.
 For Step 2, use the instructions to publish a policy managed app.

--   For devices that are not enrolled by Intune, you can manage the RMS sharing app for devices that run Android.
-For more information, see [Create and deploy mobile app management policies with Microsoft Intune](/intune/deploy-use/create-and-deploy-mobile-app-management-policies-with-microsoft-intune).